trongvn2010/Angular10-seo-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploy to production
+1. npm run build:ssr
+2. Move the dist over to your server
+3. install PM2
+4. npm install pm2 -g

+On your server, use PM2 to run the server bundled app pm2 start dist/server.js
+If you're using Nginx, or other web servers, make sure to redirect requests to the port that the app started with PM2 is listening on.